 7 - Talk to others, and get some tips on how they motivate themselves.

 8 - This may be the best one: If in doubt about whether to train or not, my top tip is -get changed to your lycra right now!!
 Put your shoes on, slip on your shades and jump on the bike -then you can decide what to do.
 99% of the time you will stay on the bike, and do at least 10mins of workout; that has to be better than zero!
 Another positive about training on the turbo is it never rains inside…!!

 9 – Listen to music!!
 Make sure it’s loud enough to keep you motivated and engaged but not too loud that the baby wakes up..

-10 – Some people have a poster of some of the world greats in front of them for motivational purposes.
-Bernard Hinault is a classic example.
-If your partner is ok with it -go for it!!
+10 – Some people have a poster of some of the world greats in front of them for motivational purposes (Bernard Hinault is a personal favourite).
+If your partner is ok with it - go for it!!